How to Get Rid of Weeds: 10 Basic Gardening Tips

 1. Pull Them Out

 Pulling out the weeds with your hands is one of the most handy tips to remove them from the area.
-Here, comes an old saying in mind which goes perfect with the situation: "Pull when wet, hoe when dry."
+Here comes an old saying in mind which goes perfectly with the situation: "Pull when wet, hoe when dry."

-When using your hands, sometimes, the seeds of the weeds can fall off and get scattered into the garden.
+Note: When using your hands, sometimes the seeds of the weeds can fall off and get scattered into the garden.
 So, it's more appropriate to use gardening tools that you then carry in a bag and then wash off.

 2. Cut Off Their Heads